queantt/Forecasting-US-Interest-rate-R/README.md

 **Methods.R:**

-- Using the main VAR to predict the interest rates, and an additional model such as AR, that will have a good comparison.
+- Using the main VAR approach to predict the interest rates in the furture, and combine with the AR model.

-- Combine with the Cross-validation time series data will increase the accurate prediction.
+- Appling the Cross-validation time series data will increase the accurate prediction.